-- Curbs: - 1.
-Beyond 400 feet of the inscribed circle, a four-inch sloping curb will be used for the outer curb and for any medians - 2.
-Within 400 feet of the inscribed circle, a six-inch integral curb will be used for the outer curb and for the splitter island (splitter islands on roundabouts must be raised) - 3.
-A three-inch sloping truck apron curb will be used for the outer radius of the center island truck apron (See EXHIBIT 4.2) - 4.
-When required (the central island slopes towards the truck apron) a four-inch sloping curb will be used for the inner radius of the center island truck apron (See EXHIBIT 4.2) - Curb Clearance: A three-foot minimum clear distance will be maintained between the outside tire edge of the design vehicle wheel path and the back of the outer curb - Curb Inlet Location: Avoid placing in the right-turn path of a truck - Drives: In rare instances when a driveway must have direct access onto or near the roundabout it will look like a driveway (e.g. appropriate drive radius, use of a two-inch slope curb).
-All access, both on and near the roundabout, will be coordinated with Traffic Engineering - Pavement Joints: Roundabout transverse and longitudinal joint widths will not exceed 14 feet - Lighting: Lighting will be required on roundabouts
+- 1. Beyond 400 feet of the inscribed circle, a 4-inch sloping curb will be used for the outer curb and for any medians - 2.
+Within 400 feet of the inscribed circle, a 6-inch integral curb will be used for the outer curb and for the splitter island (splitter islands on roundabouts must be raised) - 3.
+A 3-inch sloping truck apron curb will be used for the outer radius of the center island truck apron (See EXHIBIT 4.2) - 4.
+When required (the central island slopes towards the truck apron) a 4-inch sloping curb will be used for the inner radius of the center island truck apron (See EXHIBIT 4.2) - Curb Clearance: A 3-foot minimum clear distance will be maintained between the outside tire edge of the design vehicle wheel path and the back of the outer curb - Curb Inlet Location: Avoid placing in the right-turn path of a truck - Drives: In rare instances when a driveway must have direct access onto or near the roundabout it will look like a driveway (e.g. appropriate drive radius, use of a 2-inch slope curb).
+All access, both on and near the roundabout, will be coordinated with Traffic Engineering - Lighting: Lighting will be required on roundabouts